aturfah/eou-grimoire-editor/README.md

 ## Overview / How to use

+Obtain a backup of a save file for the game using `Checkpoint` or a similar tool for the 3ds.

 ## Running
 ### Windows
 Run the `eou_grimoire_editor.exe` file from the `dist/` folder.
 Make sure that the `skill_data/` folder is in the same directory as the executable file, otherwise it will not run.